 Jonathan M. Reinstein

-Prior to joining Ropes & Gray, he was an associate in the employee benefits and executive compensation groups of two international law firms.
+Prior to joining the firm, he was an associate in the employee benefits and executive compensation groups of two other international law firms.

 - Co-author, “3 Takeaways From Intel Retirement Plan Leaders' ERISA Win,” Ropes & Gray Practice Note (February 18, 2021)